 - Write-in candidates.

 The amount of seed money that must be raised is equal to 10% of the maximum campaign expenditure limit.
-The seed money requirement and expenditure limit for the 2010 Gubernatorial Election has not been determined.
-However, for a reference, here are the figures from the last Gubernatorial election: the expenditure limit for 2006 was $2,086,871.73 and the seed money amount was $208,687.17.
+The seed money requirement and expenditure limit for the 2014 Gubernatorial Election is $265,583.39 (estimate as of July 2017 maybe higher when finalized).

 Seed money must consist of eligible private contributions.
 An eligible private contribution can only be made by an individual and may not exceed $250.
 Accordingly, money from business entities, political action committees, and other organizations or associations may not be counted as seed money.
 An in-kind contribution from an individual may be counted as seed money.